Canada's oil sands spring maintenance to further crimp global crude supply

 The turnarounds typically last between one and two months and require thousands of extra skilled tradespeople.
 A tight labor market and the detailed planning involved make it difficult for companies to delay or reschedule the work.

-Suncor, Shell SHEL.L, Cenovus Energy CVE.TO, Canadian Natural Resources Ltd CNQ.TO and MEG Energy MEG.TO have publicly disclosed details of maintenance that will take place in the second quarter.
+Suncor, Shell SHEL.L, Cenovus Energy CVE.TO, Canadian Natural Resources Ltd CNQ.TO, MEG Energy MEG.TOand Imperial Oil IMO.TO have publicly disclosed details of maintenance that will take place in the second quarter.

-Imperial Oil IMO.TO said last year it is moving to annual spring maintenance at its Kearl oil sands mine, but has not released further details.

 Traders in Calgary said a supply crunch for synthetic crude will intensify in May, when both Canadian Natural's Horizon upgrader and Suncor's U2 upgrader start maintenance.